• Products

 If your site allows people with certain email domains to join or request access to your site, they will be able to do so from any public link.
 Learn more about how to control how users get access to Confluence.

-What is hidden from visitors to public pages?
+What is hidden from visitors?

-Visitors to a public page can’t:
+Visitors can’t:

-• Edit the page
+• Edit the content

-• View inline or page comments
+• View comments

 • View the Confluence navigation

-• View the page tree and page breadcrumbs
+• View the content tree and breadcrumbs